 Rental assistance Gainesville and Alachua County.

-Get help with paying rent and find low income housing in Alachua County as well as Gainesville Florida.
-A number of churches, government social service organizations, and charities may have grants or funds that they can provide to income qualified families.
+Get help with paying rent and housing costs in Alachua County as well as Gainesville Florida.
+A number of churches, government social service organizations, and charities have grant money that they can provide to income qualified families.
 Get assistance with paying security deposits, moving costs, rental expenses, and other housing needs.
-Or find attorneys to fight an eviction or apply for income based, section 8 housing in the Gainesville area.
+Find how to get help with rent near you in Gainesville and Alachua County.

-The agencies below can provide support.
-There is immediate rent, mortgage, as well as utility bill help or access to low income housing.
-Typically recipients of the funds will need to have experienced a loss of income, crisis or unexpected expense, and the hardship should not occur as the fault of the applicant.
-Examples of the types of hardships that may qualify for rent assistance include an unexpected job loss, medical emergency, divorce, or another crisis.
+All rent assistance programs are limited.
+Typically recipients of the grant money will need to have experienced a loss of income, crisis or unexpected expense, and the hardship should not occur as the fault of the applicant.
 Call on the agencies below for information on shelter, low income housing, or emergency rental assistance, section 8 or hotel vouchers as well.

 Housing Authorities - There are two of them.
 The government organization provides quality public housing as well as section 8 vouchers that can be used as a form of subsidized rental assistance to certified clients in Alachua County.
 The demand for help is high and there is normally a waiting list in place.
 The disabled and/or elderly may be given emergency section 8 vouchers too.

-- Alachua County Housing Authority is at 703 Northeast 1st Street Gainesville, Florida 32601-5304.
+• Alachua County Housing Authority is at 703 Northeast 1st Street Gainesville, Florida 32601-5304.
 Call (352) 372-2549.

-- Gainesville Housing Authority is for the city.
+• Gainesville Housing Authority is for the city.
 The address is 1900 SE 4th St; Gainesville, Florida 32641.
 The main number is (352) 872-5500.
-Offers safe, affordable, yet quality public housing or rental assistance to certified clients and families in the City of Gainesville
+Offers safe, affordable, yet quality public housing or rental assistance to certified clients and families in the City of Gainesville.

 Alachua County Social Services Program is a government agency.
 The address is 218 SE 24th Street, Gainesville, Florida 32641.
 Offers information on various housing programs.
 They range from first time homebuyer loans and grants, emergency rental assistance and section 8, and foreclosure help.
 Call to learn more, or to apply for financial assistance.
 Phone - (352) 264-6750.